OpenVisualCloud/Immersive-Video-Sample/README.md

 - **Server**: CentOS 7.6

 # License
-OMAF sample is licensed under OSI-approved BSD 3-Clause license and LGPLv2.0 license for different components, see [OMAF-Sample LICENSE](src/LICENSE).
+OMAF sample is licensed under the BSD 3-Clause "New" or "Revised" License, except that "FFMPEG Plugins" is under the LGPLv2.0 license, see [OMAF-Sample LICENSE](src/LICENSE).

 WebRTC sample is licensed under Apache License 2.0, see [WebRTC-Sample LICENSE](WebRTC-Sample/owt-server/LICENSE).